ErikFrits/EF-Tools/README.md

-# EF-Tools 🛠
+# 🛠 EF-Tools 🛠
-This Git is work in progress.
-I have to refactor multiple tools and make sure they are ready to be used by everyone.
-Some tools will need personal adjusting to make sure it works for each company.
+EF-Tools is a custom extension for pyRevit that contains multiple tools that might help you.
+Developed by **Erik Frits**

-### 📦 Revit Version 📦
+### 📦 Revit Versions 📦
-These tools were developed on Revit 2019-2021.
+These tools were developed mainly in Revit 2021.
-So in case you are using different version of Revit and having any issues,
+In case you are using different version of Revit and having any issues,
 please let me know so I could adjust them to work on other versions too.

-## 🚧WIP🚧 : 🎉 Release v1.0 🎉
+##  🎉 Release v1.0 🎉
-This is the list of tools I want to refactor before I release them for all.
-Once I reach the state of the repo I am happy to be called V1.0 I will talk to pyRevit moderators to add it to the list of extensions.
+I have contacted the creator of pyRevit - Ehsan Iran-Nejad, and he said that he will add my extension to pyRevit extensions with its next release by default.

-You are welcome to use them even now but you will need to modify extensions.json file in
+You are welcome to use them right now but you will need to modify `extensions.json` file in `pyRevit-Master` manually.
+Follow installation instructions below.

+#### 💠 Installation 💠
+1) Find `extensions.json` file that is normally saved in the path below by default:
 `%appdata%\pyRevit-Master\extensions\extensions.json`
+2) Open `extension.json` file in `pyRevit-Master\extensions\`.
+Once you open this .json file you will see a dictionary of other extensions.
+We will need to manually add information about EF-Tools here
+3) Open [`extension.json`](https://github.com/ErikFrits/EF-Tools/blob/main/extension.json) file in my repo.
+4) Add the content of my file to the `%appdata%\pyRevit-Master\extensions\extensions.json` so it matches the other extensions listed in there.
+5) Restart your Revit.
+Once you open pyRevit -> Extensions you should be able to see EF-Tools displayed there.
+Just click on install and you should have your new favourite tools installed.

-Contact me if you need help with this step.
+Contact me if you need help installing it.

-### 📜 List of tools
+### 📜 List of tools 📜

 - [x] Sheets
     - [x] Sheets: Add specific revision